Tippu Tip: Governor of the Stanley Falls District

 Tippu Tip travelled back to the Upper Congo in the company of Stanley, but this time by way of the Atlantic coast and up the Congo River.
-Aside from its doubtful usefulness, the relief expedition was marred by the near annihilation of its rearguard, a disaster for which Stanley attempted to place the blame on Tippu Tip.
+Aside from its doubtful usefulness, the relief expedition was marred by the near annihilation of its rearguard.

 Congo–Arab War

-After his tenure as governor, the Congo–Arab War broke out.
+After his tenure as governor, the Congo–Arab war broke out.
 Both sides fought with armies consisting mostly of local African soldiers fighting under the command of either Arab or European leaders.

 When Tippu Tip left the Congo, the authority of King Leopold's Free State was still very weak in the Eastern parts of the territory and the power lay largely with local Arabic or Swahili strongmen.
 Amongst these were Tippu Tip's son Sefu bin Hamid and a trader known as Rumaliza in the area close to Lake Tanganyika.

 In 1892, Sefu bin Hamed attacked Belgian ivory traders, who were seen as a threat to the Arab-Swahili trade.
 The Free State government sent a force under commander Francis Dhanis to the East.
-Dhanis had an early success when the African warlord Ngongo Lutete changed sides from Sefu's to his.
-The better armed and organised Belgian force defeated their opponents in several fights until the death of Sefu on 20 October 1893, and finally forcing also Rumaliza to flee to German territory in 1895.
+Dhanis had an early success when chief Ngongo Lutete changed sides from Sefu's to his.
+The better armed and organised Belgian force defeated their opponents in several fights until the death of Sefu on October 20, 1893, and finally forcing also Rumaliza to flee to German territory in 1895.